A/Professor Sureshkumar Balasubramanian

 Matt's research focuses on the fruit fly Drosophila melanogaster to investigate the molecular mechanisms that mediate these effects, with the goal of understanding these processes in humans.

 Dr Tom Hiscox

 Tom is an education-focussed lecturer.
 His areas of teaching include clinically focussed units in applied molecular biology and microbiology.

 Dr Susie Ho

 Susie investigates educational technology and multidisciplinary perspectives in science education.
-Collaborative and immersive learning in ecology and environmental science is a focus.

 Dr Kay Hodgins

 Kay researches plant evolution in human altered environments, plant adaptation to climate change, crop evolution and the evolution of plant sexual systems.